 Rochester is a tiny city located in the state of Kentucky.
 With a population of 114 people and just one neighborhood, Rochester is the 402nd largest community in Kentucky.

-Unlike some cities, Rochester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rochester are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rochester is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rochester is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Rochester who work in office and administrative support (13.40%), healthcare (12.37%), and management occupations (12.37%).

-Rochester’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Rochester’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small city, Rochester doesn't have a public transportation system that people use for their commute.